Graphic design for responsive sites

 - high res and low res image copies

 One option here is to create a hi res and a low res set of images, then use resolution media queries to serve the hi res images only to hi res devices.

 - Programmatic images

 You should also try to use programmatic/vector graphics as much as possible, as they theoretically scale infinitely so will still look crisp at high resolutions.
 You could use CSS properties for generating effects like drop shadows, gradients and rounded corners, and you could also consider using SVG for other UI elements, instead of raster graphics formats.
-The downsides here are that CSS properties and SVG don't work on old browsers such as IE6-8 (although Polyfills are available, and you could build in fallbacks), and SVG isn't suitable for high detail images, such as photographs.
+Raster images within SVG files do have the same issues as other image types.

 - Using fonts for icons

-Another technique to consider is using web fonts for icons.
-Text is infinitely scalable on the web, and you can also use CSS text properties to style your web font icons, such as text-shadow and color.
-Making your own font file can be a bit fiddly, but there are a number of good icon font services available.
+Another technique is web fonts for icons.
+Text is infinitely scalable on the web, and you can also use CSS text properties to style your web font icons, such as

 If your images need to feature some level of interactivity, such as links, other clickable areas, or animation, there are a number of options available.

 Canvas is very powerful, but it needs to be used with caution.
 It is good for the visuals of games and complex data visualizations, but for standard user interface elements it is not very efficient and completely inaccessible to screen reader users.
-Canvases are just raster images, so the text created inside them is not accessible, plus they don't scale well.
+Canvases are just raster images, so the text created inside them is not accessible.
+Also, they don't scale well.